 Maternity Leave and Pay

-Women are entitled to 52 weeks’ leave from work and must tell you about their pregnancy at least 15 weeks before the due date.
+Eligible employees are entitled to up to 52 weeks’ leave from work.
+The employee must tell you about the pregnancy at least 15 weeks before the due date.
 They can also have reasonable paid time off to attend antenatal appointments.
 A doctors’ note can be requested for all except the very first appointment.

-Your employee can choose not to take the full 52 weeks; however, they must take off the 2 weeks following the birth of their child.
+Your employee can choose not to take the full 52 weeks; however, they must take off the 2 weeks following the birth of their child (4 weeks for factory workers).
 It is illegal to allow an employee to return to work any earlier than this.
+This also applies to workers that are:

 Statutory Maternity Pay, or SMP, is only paid for the first 39 weeks of maternity leave.
-The rate is currently 90% of your employees’ weekly earnings before tax for the first 6 weeks, and then £145.18 a week (or the 90% as stated before if lower) for the remaining 33 weeks.
+The rate is currently 90% of your employees’ weekly earnings before tax for the first 6 weeks, and then £172.48 a week (or the 90% as stated before if lower) for the remaining 33 weeks.
+The company is under no obligation to pay the employee for the remaining 13 weeks, should they choose to take them.

 Return to work for new parents